-With a strict spending plan (boy was it hard to find information on how to make one of those), we successfully travelled for 13 months around the entire world.
+With a strict spending plan (boy was it hard to find information on making one of those), we successfully travelled for 13 months around the entire world.
 It was amazing.

-However, it wasn’t until we returned home and did all the “adult” things (bought a home with a mortgage, purchased vehicles with loans and signed up for all our utility bills) that I realized what this trip did to me.
+However, it wasn’t until we returned home and did all the “adult” things (bought a home with a mortgage, purchased vehicles with loans and signed up for all our utility bills) to realize what this trip did to me.

 On paper, we were successful, right?
 We bought a home and vehicles at a young age; I had a full-time career with a pension – I was set!
 Right?

 When we returned home, I started obsessing about money and happiness.
 I started reading book after book on personal finance.
 I even took a career in the financial services industry, and I became a Certified Financial Planner.

 Then one day, I woke up and realized that 6 years of my life flew by.
 Six years had flashed past me faster than I could’ve imagined.
 The busyness of life took over my obsession with money and happiness.
 Yet, I was about to be a father, and I wanted things to slow down.

 And, while the memory of that trip and what it taught me about myself and money was still burning inside of me, I had snuffed out a lot of that fire.